akerber47/akerber47.github.io/_posts/2019-09-21-book-hunt-stanford-fall-part-2.md

 Sanjoy Mahajan, The Art of Insight in Science and Engineering
 - really good book! "think like a physicist"

-Stanford Econ:
+Econ

+Econ 1 intro
-- Econ 1 -> prof's book (Taylor)
+- prof's book (Taylor)
 - high school stuff

+Econ 50 intermediate micro
-Varian, Intermediate Micro
+Varian, Intermediate Micro with Calculus
-- Econ 50
 - really clear and good!

+Econ 52 intermediate macro
 Jones, Macroeconomics
-- Econ 52
 - ok, but a bit high school ish

-202 micro for non econ grads (what do the PhD students get?)
+Econ 202 micro for non econ grads
+(what do the PhD students get?)
 - Jehlo or Kreps or Mas-Colell

 lots of boring 200 courses

+Econ 270 Econometrics
-270 Economics is just Casella-Berger (lol)
+- just Casella-Berger (lol)

-286 Game Theroy Fidenberg-Tirole and Fidenberg-Levine or Osborne-Rubinstein or Topkis
+Econ 286 Game Theroy
+- Fidenberg-Tirole and Fidenberg-Levine or Osborne-Rubinstein or Topkis

 Stanford Business/Finance:

 UG not many core courses

-213 Accounting
+Bus Acct 213 Accounting
 - Hanlon et al Financial Accounting (shrink wrapped, looks crappy)

-201 Finance
+Bus Fin 201 Finance
 - Berk et al, Corporate Finance (similary)
 - can try library for these!